Deepika Sehrawat: Career

-Deepika made her Junior debut for the country in 2018 at the Youth Olympic Qualifiers in March 2018.
-Later she also took part in the Hockey women's Junior World Cup 2021 in Potchefstroom, South Africa and was part of the Indian team that won gold at the Women's Junior Asia Cup.
 Deepika first came to limelight with a stellar performance in the 2018 Sub-Junior National Championships in her hometown Hisar, where she scored 16 goals for Haryana.
 Haryana went to win the Sun-Junior Nationals and Deepika was adjudged as the 'Best Player' of the tournament.
 Then she was called for the National camp and was selected for the Indian team for the Youth Olympic qualifier.
-She made her debut for Senior India in the FIH Pro League 2021-2022 held in Bhubaneswar, Odisha.
+She made her junior debut for the country in 2018 at the Youth Olympic Qualifiers in April 2018.
 In 2020, she was part of the Junior India women's tour of Chile where she played a key role in the Indian team's unbeaten run.
+Later she also took part in the 2021 Junior World Cup in Potchefstroom, South Africa and was part of the Indian team that won gold at the 2023 Junior Asia Cup.
+She made her debut for Senior India in the 2021–22 Women's FIH Pro League held in Bhubaneswar, Odisha.
+She scored eight goals against Uzbekistan in a Pool B match at the 2026 Asian Games to set up a new international record of highest goals by a woman player in a single match at the Games.
+She broke her own record by scoring 9 in a match against Thailand.